Rebecca Williams

 Expertise

-I have published five books; two monographs, Theme Park Fandom: Spatial Transmedia, Materiality & Participatory Cultures (2020, Amsterdam University Press) and Post-Object Fandom: Television, Identity & Self-Narrative (2015, Bloomsbury) and the edited collections A Fan Studies Primer: Method, Ethics Research (2021, University of Iowa Press, with Paul Booth), Everybody Hurts: Transitions, Endings & Resurrections in Fan Cultures (2018, University of Iowa Press) and Torchwood Declassified (2013, I.B.
+I have published six books; two monographs, Theme Park Fandom: Spatial Transmedia, Materiality & Participatory Cultures (2020, Amsterdam University Press) and Post-Object Fandom: Television, Identity & Self-Narrative (2015, Bloomsbury) and the edited collections Animation Key Films/Filmmakers: The Nightmare Before Christmas (2025, Bloomsbury), A Fan Studies Primer: Method, Ethics Research (2021, University of Iowa Press), Everybody Hurts: Transitions, Endings & Resurrections in Fan Cultures (2018, University of Iowa Press) and Torchwood Declassified (2013, I.B.
 Tauris).
-I also edited a special issue of the Journal of Fandom Studies on the topic of fan endings, transitions and resurrections in 2018 and co-edited a special issue of Critical Studies in Television in 2011 and a special issue of American Behavioral Scientist on the topic of fan controversies in 2022.

 Teaching interests